- Biological Inventions

 - Trademark Litigation

 The Indian Trade Mark Registry in its revised Manual for Trade Mark Practice and Procedure.
-Several sections of the manual have started considering new types of marks specifically referring to non conventional subject matter, in contrast to the Trade and Merchandise Marks Act of 1958.
+Several sections of the manual have started considering new types of marks specifically referring to the non-conventional subject matter, in contrast to the Trade and Merchandise Marks Act of 1958.
 Experience across jurisdictions suggests that the tribes of signs prepared to take advantage of this hospitality can be divided on the basis of sensory perception.
 These separate into visible signs:

 1. 3D marks